Jared Whitaker: Publisher

 In 1864 Whitaker bought and became publisher of the Atlanta newspaper, The Daily Intelligencer.
 He continued to employ John H. Steele as editor, who had served in that position since 1860.
 Steele died in 1871.

 The newspaper closed shortly afterward in April 1871 as it was unable to compete financially with the new, larger Atlanta Constitution, which had aggressively expanded.
 The Constitution bought all its mechanical equipment at auction in June 1871.
 Whitaker purchased the newspaper's archives and records.

-Jared Whitaker died in 1884; he is buried in Atlanta's Oakland Cemetery, as are most of his family members.
+Jared Whitaker died in 1884, one day before his 66th birthday; he is buried in Atlanta's Oakland Cemetery, as are most of his family members.